 4 basic types of online groups/communities

-There are several common types of online groups that pop up on companies' social intranets.
+There are several common types of online groups that pop up on intranets.
 It's important to note the different types and the differences between them, which will dictate the kind of work needed to foster involvement.

-1 - Business units or core teams: These are tight knit teams of people who work closely together every day.
+These are tight knit teams of people who work closely together every day.
 Members share strategic goals, have clear roles and competencies, and generally share the same manager.

-2 - Project teams: Like business units, project teams work closely together, share common project goals and tend to have clear roles.
+Like business units, project teams work closely together, share common project goals and tend to have clear roles.
 However, they are less closely tied together, have disparate goals outside the project, and are more tied to their core teams and managers than the project itself.

 4 common challenges for employee communities

-As you can see, there are strong differences between focused business unit and project groups online and the more open communities of practice and interest.
+As you can see, there are strong differences between focused business units and project groups online and the more open communities of practice and interest.
 These differences translate into some very specific challenges for communities.

 If your boss is hounding you to finish a report, how will you find time to join a discussion that doesn't solve such an immediate and tangible problem?

-3 - Mapping individual interest to the 'group' interest: Bringing people together around a shared area of practice or interest assumes a lot of similarities.
+Bringing people together around a shared area of practice or interest assumes a lot of similarities.
 But different motivations, levels of expertise, and needs for applying knowledge can make communities impersonal and hard to relate to.

 In business units hierarchies are clear, but in communities people may not know what level different members sit at or how that hierarchy should influence their words and actions.

 15 tactics to build active, healthy communities